gtpWebDev/skeleton-react-single-page-app/README.md

 # skeleton-react-single-page-app

 A template appropriate for publishing a react-based single page application.

+This application is currently configured to communicate a published backend based on the **skeleton-jwt-auth** github repository.

 Incorporates the following elements:

 - Basic project set-up with Vite
 - Testing environment for react
 - Single page app router set-up
 - JSON web token configuration to interact with a separate nodejs back-end
+- Basic components to manage registration, login and viewing a protected dashboard.

 ## Using the template